Vanced vs ReVanced: Quick Comparison

 No. ReVanced is a separate community project that uses a patching model, unlike Vanced which distributed a prebuilt modified APK.

-Some old installations may still partially work, but the app receives no updates and will continue to degrade over time.
+Some old installations may still partially work, but the app receives no updates and will keep degrading over time.

-ReVanced's source code is public on GitHub, providing transparency.
+ReVanced's source code is public on GitHub, which allows anyone to inspect it.
 Old Vanced APKs from unknown sources have no such verification.

 No. Both Vanced and ReVanced support non-root installations.
 ReVanced uses GmsCore instead of the old Vanced MicroG.